postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Send Monitor run results in Microsoft Power Automate

-Postman Monitors allows you to run your collections on a schedule without any manual intervention.
+Postman Monitors enable you to run your collections on a schedule without any manual intervention.
 With the Microsoft Power Automate integration, you can use those results by connecting to other available services.

 To send monitor run results to Microsoft Power Automate: